Agent Budget Exhausted Halfway Through the Task

 4. Sub-agents are not counted in the parent budget

 In frameworks like AutoGen or LangGraph with nested agents, the parent agent’s budget tracker counts only its own calls.
-Sub-agent token usage accrues separately — or not at all — leaving the parent’s budget meter wrong by a large margin.
+Sub-agent token usage accrues separately, or not at all, leaving the parent’s budget meter wrong by a large margin.

 How to spot it: Sum token usage across all agent IDs in the trace.
-If the total is significantly higher than what the parent’s budget counter shows, sub-agent costs are off the books.
+If the total is meaningfully higher than what the parent’s budget counter shows, sub-agent costs are off the books.
 See Cost Tracking Misses Sub-Agent Usage.

 5. Model selected for the task is over-powered for most subtasks